baivabdash/Spoken_to_written/README.md

 speech_to_text.convert()

->>Input the sentence to be converted
+[Inp]:Input the sentence to be converted

->>Output of converted sentence
+[Out]:Output of converted sentence